 Carrots are ready for harvest in 60-70 days.
 To harvest your carrots, gently scratch away the soil from around the shoulders, then grasping firmly and pulling straight up.
 If the soil does not freeze in your region during the winter, carrots can be left in-ground all winter and harvested as needed.
 If they are left in the ground all winter, the green tops will produce seed-bearing flowers.

 To store harvested carrots in the refrigerator, remove green tops, wash in cold water, dry thoroughly, then place in an air-tight plastic bag and store in the lowest part of the refrigerator until needed.

 Many varieties of this popular root vegetable are available.
 If located in Canada, you can purchase our carrot seeds here.

 - Nantes carrots are sweet, crisp, bright orange, doesn’t have a tapered end and are one of the easiest varieties for a home gardener to grow.

 - Purple Dragon is, as the name indicates, purple with a tapered end.

 - White Satin is a white, crisp carrot that grows to be about 8 inches long without a tapered end.

 - Romeo grows in the shape of a radish making it a good choice for shallow container growing.

 - Royal Chantenay carrots: Tasty carrots that tolerate heavy, clay, and shallow soils.
 Grows 12-16 cm long.

 - Rainbow carrots: Try our seed blend for growing rainbow carrots .
-This organic blend contains white, red, purple, yellow and orange carrot varieties.
+This blend contains white, red, purple, yellow and orange carrot varieties.